mion93/Milestone-Project/README.md

 - WORK WITH US: Includes Hero Image, Application Form with CV file that can be attached.
 - CONTACT US: Includes Hero Image, Iframe Google Map that shows the location, Bookings and Reservation and Private Hire Section.
 - FOOTER: Includes Location, Opening Hours and Social Links.

+# Future Features
+- Social Media Posts will be implemented.
+- Newsletter for Customers with offers.
+- Take Away Orders/Buying product section.

 # Technologies Used
 - HTML Language Used to present and structure the content.